Firm hacked to spread ransomware had previous security flaws

 But more than a year after selling Kaseya in June 2013, court records show that Sutherland, Wong and two other former top executives sued the company to recoup $5.5 million in stock buybacks they said they were unfairly denied.

-At the heart of the dispute was an attack by hackers who used Kaseya’s VSA as a conduit to deploy “Litecoin” mining malware, which secretly hijacks a victim computer’s power to make money for the hacker by processing new cryptocurrency payments.
+At the heart of the dispute was an attack by hackers who used Kaseya’s VSA as a conduit to deploy Litecoin mining malware that secretly hijacks a victim computer’s power to make money for the hacker by processing cryptocurrency payments.

 Kaseya publicly disclosed the attacks in a March 2014 notice to customers.
 Privately, it was blaming the company’s previous leadership for not warning about “serious vulnerabilities” in Kaseya’s software.
 It sought to deprive them of the final $5.5 million of the acquisition price to compensate for the loss of business and damaged reputation.